acherm/acherm.github.io/about.md

  * chess
  * research/science
  * education
+ * football/soccer/sports
+ * music

-I won't necessarily talk about my core research, so it can be seen as a complement to [http://www.mathieuacher.com/](http://www.mathieuacher.com/).
+I won't necessarily talk about my core research, so it can be seen as a complement to [https://www.mathieuacher.com/](http://www.mathieuacher.com/).

 ### Contact me